eddieantonio/cmput296/lab-1.md

 The path and percent encoding
 -----------------------------

-There are only a few characters allowed any where in URLs/URIs.
+There are only a few characters allowed anywhere in URLs/URIs.

 > Characters that are allowed in a URI but do not have a reserved
 > purpose are called unreserved.
 These include uppercase and lowercase